Hi-Click-To-Learn-More-Snthwave/Hi-Welcome-from-PT-/README.md

 Be paient with me, I can become easily distracted and I'm very slow socially so I wont pick up on social Qs

-We love BP 1 here (not really, send help)
+We love BPD1 here (not really, send help)

 CHECK OUT THIS NEATO SONG! - Smash Into Pieces - Afterglow